Mass Transit Accident

 How does a common carrier accident case work?

-One of the first tasks your lawyer will have is to determine the causes behind the crash, because that will determine who the responsible parties are.
+One of the first tasks your attorney will have is to determine the causes behind the crash, because that will determine who the responsible parties are.
 For example, a train carrier might follow a normal maintenance schedule and put in a new set of brakes.
 If the brakes fail, then the manufacturer of the brakes must be held responsible, not the transit provider.

 Once we’ve determined who is at fault we can file a claim with the relevant insurance providers.
 The responsible party will have their chance to answer the claim.
 Most likely what happens next is a period of discovery and negotiation.